cran/brxx/README.md

 * __brxx_ICC__: This is an add on function for blme output.
 If reliability is estimated from intraclass correlation coefficient, reliability is estimated given prior values for alpha (true score variance) and beta (error variance).
 A blmer fitted model object from the blme package is provided, and the within subject effect and residual variance is extracted to estimate the ICC.
 For more information on the blme package, see https://cran.r-project.org/web/packages/blme/blme.pdf.
 * __brxx_ICC_general__: A general form for estimating reliability from intraclass correlation coefficient, all that needs to be specified are the within subject variance, residual variance, and prior shape parameters for reliability (alpha as true score variance and beta as error variance).
 * __standardize__: This function standardizes all items in the dataset.
 This is included in the package for ease of use.
 It is strongly recommended to standardize items before combining scores into composites and estimating reliability, so as to avoid scaling effects on reliability estimates.
 More discussion of this is provided below.
+* __scree__: Calculates eigenvalues, percentage of variance, and their accumulative values.
+Also provides the scree plot.
+Eigenvalues are calculated based on the pairwise complete cases of the correlation matrix, to account for the possibility of missing data.
+* __prep__: Creates a list object from a dataset for estimating a Bayesian exploratory factor analysis model.
+All that needs to be specified is the data and the number of factors to be extracted.
+Also able to be specified is the prior loading matrix for the means of the loadings (assumed to have variance IG(0.0001,0.0001)).
+If no prior is given, the maximum likelihood solution will be assumed.
+Stan code for the exploratory factor analysis model used in conjunction with this function is provided in the examples.
+* __unpack__: Takes raw Stan output from the model included in the examples and converts it into parceled matrices for each parameter of the factor analysis model (Lambda matrix of item loadings, x_i matrix of latent trait scores, tau vector of item means, and alpha vector of loading variance estimates).
+All that needs to be provided is an S by theta matrix of raw Stan output (see example) and list object of model information as is created by the format function.
+* __process__: Provided with an unpacked loading matrix, this function calculates communality, uniqueness, and reliability estimates.
+If the number of factors is greater than one, matrix rotation is performed and returns rotated loadings, interfactor correlations, loadings on the G factor, and estimates of hierarchical omega.
+If the number of factors is one, total omega is calculated instead.
+The S by P*Q loading matrix samples of the posterior needs to be provided, as well as the model information in list form from the format function.
+Lastly, the matrix rotation can be specified based on the options in the GPArotation package; if roation is left blank, an oblimin rotation is assumed.
+Outputs come as a list of S by Theta matrices for loadings, communalities, uniquenesses, and reliability estimates; if more than one factor is extracted, the list also includes G factor loadings and interfactor correlations.
+* __summarize__: This function converts an S by Theta matrix of raw Stan output into summary matrices.
+The raw data matrix of posterior samples must be specified, as well as the number of rows and columns for the target matrix.
+This can come from the unpack statment (e.g. to summarize the x_i matrix of N by Q dimensionality of latent traits) or the process statement (e.g. to summarize the Lambda matrix of P by Q dimensionality of rotated item loadings).
+An additional input is the CI, which specifies the width of credible intervals as a percentage.
+If no limit is specified, 95% is assumed.
+The output includes the median, standard deviation, upper limit and lower limit.
+Limits on the CIs are highest posterior density based.
+Lastly, a simple summary table is created, with the median (SD) and a * to indicate which values at the specified alpha level CI exclude a value of 0.

 Prior selection
 ----------------